fengyuanchen/cropperjs/README.md

   - Properties: See the [`getData`](#getdatarounded) method.
   - You may need to round the data properties before passing them in.

-Change the cropped area position and size with new data (base on the original image).
+Change the cropped area position and size with new data (based on the original image).

 > **Note:** This method only available when the value of the `viewMode` option is greater than or equal to `1`.